MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-inheritance-from-data-sources.md

 * Labels from data sources never overwrite manually applied labels.
 * Less restrictive labels from the data source never overwrite more restrictive labels on the dataset.
 * In Desktop, if the incoming label is more restrictive than the label that is currently applied in Desktop, a banner will appear recommending to the user to apply the more restrictive label.
-* Dataset refresh will succeed even if for some reason the label from the data source is not applied.
+* Dataset refresh will succeed even if for some reason the label from the data source isn't applied.

 >[!NOTE]
 > No inheritance takes place if the dataset owner is not authorized to apply sensitivity labels in Power BI, or if the specific label in question has not been published for the dataset owner.